 The TOEFL is for students who are at the 11th-grade level or above.
 Many colleges and universities require a minimum total score for admittance.

 Taking the TOEFL is not always required, even if you are a non-native speaker.
 Check with the colleges and universities that you are thinking about attending.
 For example, if you earned a degree or diploma from a college or university in an English-speaking country, taking the TOEFL might not be necessary.

-The TOEFL iBT and PBT examine many of the same skills.
+Both tests examine many of the same skills.
 However, the format and scoring of each test is different.

 Participants receive a TOEFL score between 0 and 120.

 The registration fee for the iBT varies by country.
 The score can be sent to four institutions – or more if you pay an additional fee.
 Your TOEFL score is valid for two years.

 The test is given with a QWERTY keyboard, so-called because the first six letters in the top left corner are Q-W-E-R-T-Y.